The European Commission had 33271 employees on 01/07/2026.

 Largest DGs or General Directorates

 If you ever wanted to be employed by the European Commission, it makes sense to look at which are the largest General Directorates, as there the likelihood of relevant vacancies is the highest.
-Here’s a top five of the Commission DGs by number of staff:
+Here’s a handy graph of Commission DGs.

 Where are the European Commission staff employed?